“B” horizon

 such as a wall, fence, building or hedge.
 Generally, the taller

-plants are in the back next to the wall with a gradual decline
+plants are in the rear next to the backdrop with a gradual decline

-in height toward the front.
-It is viewed only from the front in
+in plant height toward the front.
+Borders are viewed only from the front in

 contrast to a bed which may be viewed from